dnaeon/cl-migratum/README.md

 ### Multiple Statements

-If you need to run multiple statements when using the `sql` driver you can separate each statement in the migration using the `--;;` separator.
+If you need to run multiple statements when using the `dbi` driver you can separate each statement in the migration using the `--;;` separator.